tarunjr/naima/README.md

 #### * Case Service:
 Manages Case entity and workflow between Doctor/Care Provider.
 Developed in Node.JS and MongoDB.
 Exposes REST API

-#### * Medical Service:
+#### * Diagnostic Service:
 Maintains a repository of medical knowledge about Condition, Symptom, Test and Speciality.
 Using this knowledge and additional context It generates ranked ordering of Symptom and Test questions to be asked/collected next.
-Developed in Node.JS and MongoDB.Uses the result of the Analytical component to adapt its behavior.
+Developed in Spring.Boot/Java and Redis.
+Uses the result of the Analytical component to adapt its behavior.

 ### Analytics Design:
 Following are the analytics components.
 Apache Spark is the runtime framework using Kafka as data ingestion and output component.